timbrinson/FloraCatalog/docs/Notes and To Do.md

 Current code fixes:

-In the data mapping I wanted to clearly separate WCVP metadata from additional metadata we (you and/or I) include.
-This is so we are clear the linage of information and don't muddle sources or be clear if that is something we do.
-I had intended the Notes column to include your additional notes and to be separate from the WCVP Remarks column.

 ----------------

 The next baby step is add the new fields to DataGridV2 which were added to the Taxon interface.